svandersteene/expweb/README.md

 Each level gets harder and harder as there are more and faster meteorites.
 And hey, don't miss any..
 Because the more meteorites you miss, the less accurate your gun gets!

+For now, the game only runs correctly on Google Chrome due to differences in the mapping of the controller buttons.

 ## Brief

 Create a web application using a known technology (WebGL, **three.js**, WebSocket, WebRTC) in combination with a unknown technology from the list underneath.